martin0004/ros2_turtle_tag_simulator/README.md

 This projet develops a small tag game simulator in ROS2 Foxy.
 In this simulator, a main turtle tagger needs to run after turtle players in order to tag them, which removes them from the simulator.
 The simulator is made of 3 ROS2 packages, ran using a single ROS2 launch file and built upon the turtlesim package.

 This project is the capstone project in Udemy's course ROS2 For Beginners [1].
-This README serves as a final report for this project.
+This README serves as a final report for the project.

 <img src="videos/overview.gif" height="400"/>